 This week’s challenge is all about getting your space organized!
 I am a big believer in organization.
 It makes life easier, saves money, and allows you to manage your time and energy better.

 I worked with private clients for over a decade.
-One thing I know for sure is a messy, unorganized closet space is one of the biggest reasons why women feel overwhelmed (or underwhelmed) by their wardrobes.
-The good news is it’s one of the easiest issues to fix.
+I know this for sure: a messy, unorganized closet space is one of the biggest reasons women feel overwhelmed (or underwhelmed) by their wardrobes.
+The good news is it’s the easiest issue to fix.